 - Drink only bottled water and, always check to confirm that the seal has not been broken.

 6. No Nudity

 Being a conservative nation, nudity in any form is not acceptable in India.
-Nudity on the beaches and public places is forbidden and punishable under law.
-Also, public display of affection in public places should be avoided.
+Nudity on beaches and public places is forbidden and punishable under law.
+Also, public displays of affection in public places should be avoided.

 7. No to Drugs and Other Illegal Activities

 Possession and trade of drugs are illegal in India so stay away.
 There are hard penalties in India and no bail for any drug offense.
 You may fall in deep trouble if caught trading in animal skins, ivory, fur, or any other illegal items as these require a legitimate sale certificate or export permission prior leaving the country.
 Also, dealing with articles made from rare and endangered species of animals is banned and a punishable offense.

 Carry your driving license along in case you are planning to hire a rental car or a motorcycle to drive.
 While driving, do not break any traffic rules or disrespect the Goan traffic.

 - If you are a foreign national, International Driving License would be required to drive.
 Traffic circulation in India is on the left side, foreign nationals who are not habitual to drive on the left side should opt for taxis.